 The Negotiation Challenge was founded in 2007 as the first international negotiation competition in Europe and one of only few international negotiation competitions in the world.
 The primary idea behind The Negotiation Challenge (TNC) is to gather world’s best student negotiators and allow them to compare their negotiation skills and by doing so prepare for the complex negotiations they will face after graduation.
 During the event, the students from world’s leading universities compete with each other in realistic negotiation situations.
 Participating in TNC offers a great opportunity to experience diverse ways of negotiation and to meet and network with students from various countries with different backgrounds and cultures all sharing the passion for negotiation.

 The Negotiation Challenge was founded by Dr. Remigiusz Smolinski and Dr. Peter Kesting and started as a joint initiative of their students at HHL Leipzig Graduate School of Management and Harvard Negotiators.
 Dr. Smolinski and Dr. Kesting share the passion for theory and practice of negotiation.
 They have researched and taught negotiation courses at various institutions in Germany, Austria, Denmark, Poland, USA, UAE and China.
 They regularly conduct executive training and advise top managers on negotiation and conflict resolution.
-Currently, both are affiliated with the Department of Business Administration at Aarhus University.
+Dr. Kesting works as Associate Professor at the Department of Business Administration at Aarhus University.
+Dr. Smolinski is professor at HHL Leipzig Graduate School of Management.